Social Movement Studies

 Many thanks to this year’s jury: Graeme Hayes, George McKay, and Jenny Pickerill, and to the chair of this year's prize committee, Clare Saunders.

 See the shortlist articles below.
-The winning article free access through 2019.
-The shortlist articles free access through July 2019.
+The winning article is free access through 2019.
+The shortlisted articles are free access through July 2019.

 |**Troubling stories of the end of occupy: Feminist narratives of betrayal at occupy Glasgow** Winner||Catherine Eschle||17||5||2018|